mcclatchy/volu-vid/README.md

 | farClip               | Unknown DepthKit Var*      | 1204.192016601562 |
 | nearClip              | Unknown DepthKit Var*      | 434.166748046875  |

-*These should be assigned based on the _meta.txt file created by DepthKit
+*These should be assigned based on the "_meta.txt" file created by DepthKit

 ### Usage